pypa/wheel/docs/index.rst

 The current version of wheel can be used to speed up repeated installations by reducing the number of times you have to compile your software.
-When you are creating a virtualenv for each new version of your software, as in some web deployment schemes, the savings can be dramatic.
+When you are creating a virtualenv for each new version of your software, the savings can be dramatic.
 This script from the wheel source code builds a virtualenv that can build and understand wheels, packages pyramid and all its dependencies as wheels, and then installs pyramid from the built packages.